01

 message.received (with media)

-When a customer sends an image, voice note, document, or video, we mirror it to a private storage bucket and ship a 7-day signed URL.
-Fetch the URL with a normal GET — no auth header needed, the signature is in the query string.
-After 7 days the URL stops working; if you need the file long-term, copy it to your own storage on first receipt.
+When a customer sends an image, voice note, document, or video, we mirror it to a private bucket and ship a 72-hour signed URL.
+Fetch it with a normal GET; no auth header needed, the signature is in the query string.

 {